 What is Surrogacy: A Glossary of Terms

-Intended Parents: The person(s) who will eventually become the legal parents of a child born through a surrogacy arrangement.
+The person(s) who will eventually become the legal parents of a child born through a surrogacy arrangement.
 In most cases, the Intended Father is also the sperm donor and legal father upon the child’s birth.
 The legal status of the Intended Mother is often less certain.
 In countries without specific legislation, the Birth Mother is named on the child’s birth certificate, and she becomes the legal mother by default.
-In this case the Intended Mother may have to complete a court process (Adoption or “Parental Order” for example) to replace the birth mother’s name with her own.
+In this case the Intended Mother may have to complete a court process (Adoption or “Parental Order” for example) to guarantee her parental rights and remove the surrogate as the legal mother.

-Commercial Surrogacy: A surrogacy agreement in which one or more parties may benefit financially.
+A surrogacy agreement in which one or more parties may benefit financially.
 For example, commercial surrogacy agreements often include significant compensation for the surrogate.
-Also as part of a commercial agreement, surrogacy agents often provide professional services such as recruiting surrogate mothers, providing professional oversight during the pregnancy, or managing the logistics of the surrogacy procedures.
+Also as part of a commercial agreement, surrogacy agents can provide professional services such as recruiting surrogate mothers, providing professional oversight during the pregnancy, or managing the clinic appointments.
 Many countries with explicit surrogacy laws prohibit commercial surrogacy on ethical grounds.
-Commercial surrogacy is legal in the United States, Ukraine, Russia, and some eastern European countries.
+Commercial surrogacy is legal in the United States, Ukraine, Greece, and some eastern European countries.

-Altruistic Surrogacy: A surrogacy agreement where no party benefits financially.
+A surrogacy agreement where no party makes a profit.
 For example, in altruistic surrogacy agreements the surrogate is not compensated more than her own out-of-pocket expenses.
 Also commercial activities like advertising for surrogate mothers or providing professional care and oversight are not allowed.
-As a result of the limitations of altruistic surrogacy, it is often takes a long time to find qualified surrogate mothers, and once found the Intended Parents must provide much of the logistics that would be manged by professional services in a commercial surrogacy agreement.
-Countries with altruistic surrogacy laws include the United Kingdom and Canada, Belgium, the Netherlands and parts of Australia.
+As a result of the limitations of altruistic surrogacy, it is often takes a long time to find qualified surrogate mothers, and once found the Intended Parents must perform much of the logistics that would be manged by a commercial Surrogacy Agent.
+Countries with altruistic surrogacy laws include the United Kingdom, Canada, Belgium, the Netherlands and parts of Australia.

 With Gestational Surrogacy, the child born is genetically related to its parents and the surrogate mother has no genetic relation.
 The surrogate carries the baby to term, then gives up the child and waives any parental rights at birth.

-Egg Donor: In many cases the future mother is unable to donate her own eggs, often for medical reasons.
+In many cases the future mother is unable to donate her own eggs for medical reasons.
 In these instances a donated egg may be used.
 Donated eggs are available through many international agencies, or the couple may ask a friend or family member to provide a donated egg.
 Donation agencies are a very reliable alternative, although the selection of an egg donor is best managed with an experienced consultant.

-It typically requires 6 to 8 weeks of fertility treatments to prepare an egg donor.
+To prepare an egg donor requires 6 to 8 weeks of fertility treatments.
 Stimulation treatment is designed to force the maturation of multiple eggs in the woman’s ovaries for retrieval and fertilization.
 During a woman’s natural cycle only one egg matures each month, a stimulation cycle can force the maturation of 15 to 20 eggs, making them suitable for fertilization.
 Once the donor has been properly prepared, she undergoes extraction using a large needle that harvests the eggs directly from the ovaries.

 Women who will use their own eggs for the surrogacy process should expect to undergo about 15 days of daily fertility treatments before retrieving her eggs.
 Intended Mothers need to be in the clinic a few days prior to their menses so that the clinic can run some tests along with a physical examination.
 Stimulation of the woman’s ovaries (Gonadotropin Injections) will then be started at the beginning of her menses (determined after doing a blood hormonal test).